ianrastall/ctml/docs/CONSUMERS.md

 # CTML consumer workflow

 `D:\dev\proj\ctml` is the source of truth.
-CTML Workspace reads this corpus directly; Chess Nerd publishes a derived PGN/HTML archive through the separate PgnTours repository.
+CTML Workspace reads this corpus directly; Chess Nerd publishes a portable CTML/PGN/Markdown archive through the separate PgnTours repository.

 ## 1. Finish and validate the CTML source